ydkmlt84/Maintainerr_docs/docs/Testing.md

 ### Install Method

 In order to test these PR images, a dev would first need to create one.
-After the image is created, you can see its image name at the GHCR link here.
-[GHCR images](https://github.com/jorenn92/Maintainerr/pkgs/container/maintainerr).
-Again, docker is the only current method for testing these images.
+After the image is created, you can see its image name at the GHCR link here -> [GHCR images](https://github.com/jorenn92/Maintainerr/pkgs/container/maintainerr).
+Again, Docker is the only method for testing these images.

 ### Getting Started